 In addition to full tuition, Root-Tilden-Kern Scholars benefit from a special scholarship program, which is intended to supplement, not replace, the normal curriculum.
-The program is administered by faculty director Professor Meg Satterthwaite ‘99, alumna of the scholarship.
-It features monthly dinner meetings where scholars meet informally with professors, alumni, and share information with each other.
-First year scholars benefit from an overnight orientation and a mentoring program, where they are each paired with a 2L and 3L scholar.
-In addition, first-year scholars are required to attend the weekly Leaders in Public Interest Series, open to the NYU School of Law community, at which a wide spectrum of public interest lawyers from around the country discuss public service and meet in small groups with scholars and other students.
+It features monthly dinner meetings where scholars meet informally with professors and alumni, and share information with each other.
+First-year scholars benefit from an overnight orientation and a mentoring program, where they are each paired with a 2L and 3L scholar.
+In addition, first-year scholars are required to attend the monthly Leaders in Public Interest Series, open to the NYU School of Law community, in which a wide spectrum of public interest lawyers from around the country discuss public service and meet in small groups with scholars and other students.

 In the summer after their first year, scholars complete a ten-week summer internship.
 This internship, supported by a stipend, enables students to integrate the practical experience of full-time work with a government agency or public interest law organization with his or her formal legal training.
 A second internship is required either during the second or third school year or during the second summer.
 Scholars also contribute to the public service community at the Law School by performing certain administrative responsibilities and are required to maintain a “B” average.

-Like other students at NYU, scholars have the opportunity to benefit from individualized career counseling from professors and PILC counselors in charting their careers.
+Like other students at NYU Law, scholars have the opportunity to benefit from individualized career counseling from professors and PILC counselors in charting their careers.